Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 podman pull ubuntu:22.04

-Option 2: Export from Docker → Import to Podman
+Option 2: Export from Docker and Import into Podman

 docker save myimage > myimage.tar